Ubaydallah ibn al-Sari: Career

 Following the end of Khalid's campaign, Ubaydallah became focused on dealing with his rival Ibn al-Jarawi, who continued to hold Lower Egypt.
 Although al-Ma'mun had written to both men granting them the right to collect the land taxes in the areas they respectively controlled, the two sides quickly found an excuse to come into conflict with each other and war soon broke out.
 Over the course of the next several years Ubaydallah's forces invaded Lower Egypt, pillaging Mahallat al-Sharqiyun and repeatedly occupying Tinnis and Damietta, and Ibn al-Jarawi was at times forced to seek refuge in the towns along the northern Sinai.
 Despite this Ubaydallah was unable to fully defeat his opponent, and the latter was able to make a return to the region in mid-825.

 Ubaydallah's governorship came to an end in 826, when al-Ma'mun again sought to achieve greater effective control over the country by dispatching to it the Tahirid general Abdallah ibn Tahir.
-While Ibn al-Jarawi immediately offered his submission, Ubaydallah attempted to fight off Abdallah, but his forces were defeated and he eventually decided to seek a guarantee of safety instead.
-This was agreed to and Ubaydallah made his submission to Abdallah, who sent him off to Baghdad.
-Following this, he never returned to Egypt, but he remained in Iraq and eventually died in Samarra in 865.
+He came with a large military force and brought ships from Syria to help in the amphibious warfare in the Nile Delta.
+While Ibn al-Jarawi immediately offered his submission and was thus appointed in command of the ships, Ubaydallah attempted to fight off Abdallah, but his forces were defeated and he eventually decided to seek a guarantee of safety instead.
+This was agreed to and Ubaydallah made his submission to Abdallah, who gave him 10,000 dinars sent him off to Baghdad.
+Following this, he never returned to Egypt, but remained in Iraq and eventually died in Samarra in 865.

-The construction of the Al-Sayyida Nafisa Mosque is attributed to him.
+The construction of the Al-Sayyida Nafisa Mosque is attributed to Ubaydallah.